 The Nanovic Institute is excited to support substantive faculty-led projects that enliven European studies at the University of Notre Dame through a competitive funding process.

 The Nanovic Institute encourages Notre Dame faculty to explore its many internal grant opportunities.
 When applying for a faculty grant, please note the following:

 - Interested faculty must submit their grant proposals through the Nanovic faculty application portal.

-- While all faculty of the University of Notre Dame are eligible to apply for the majority of Nanovic faculty grants, a subset of the grants are only available to Nanovic Faculty Fellows.
+- While all faculty of the University of Notre Dame are eligible to apply for Beyond the Classroom and Faculty-Led Student Trip Grants, a majority of the grants are only available to Nanovic Faculty Fellows.
 Faculty members interested in becoming a Faculty Fellow must be nominated by a current fellow or the Nanovic director; Fellows interested in nominating a regular faculty member to become a Faculty Fellow should send an email to the Associate Director Grant Osborn.
 Emeriti Fellows with a record of active citizenship may be granted an exception and deemed eligible to apply for grants; Emeriti Fellows interested in applying for faculty grants should meet with Grant Osborn prior to submitting a grant proposal.

 - Eligible faculty may submit multiple, even concurrent, grant proposals each academic year, assuming the specific eligibility requirements for each grant opportunity are met.

 - Grant proposals are reviewed by a committee in the weeks that follow each of the grant deadlines.
 While review committees typically render their decision in under three weeks, it is important that proposals are submitted with sufficient time prior to project start dates to avoid timing issues.
 Though off-cycle proposals may be submitted in conversation with Grant Osborn, review committees cannot guarantee turnaround times outside of the defined grant cycles.